kyg0910/kyg0910.github.io/_pages/about.md

 - Statistics and Data Science in Imaging (2)
 - International Journal of Computer Assisted Radiology and Surgery (3)
 - Journal of the Korean Statistical Society (2)
+- Journal of Computing Science and Engineering (1)

 ### Conference (year)
 - International Conference on Machine Learning (2022)